goliatone/go-cms/docs/CMS_ENTITIES.md

 The block belongs directly to a page or post (any content item from the `contents` table).

 **Characteristics**:
-- Most common case for top-level blocks
+- Most common case for top level blocks
 - `parent_id` references a `content_id` from the `contents` table
 - These blocks appear in the main content area of a page